 The Business Objective

 There are currently many web-based CRM systems out in the marketplace, with several big players such as Salesforce.com and HighRise.
 BigContacts.com is targeting visitors from small to mid-sized businesses that want a CRM system that is affordable and easy-to-use.
-When communicating to these visitors it is critical that the value proposition be clear and concise.

 The BigContacts home page has a lot of competing content and we needed to create a visual and messaging emphasis on driving click-thrus on the Free Trial button.